Jahfry/SteamOS/fallout4/install.md

     `./install.sh`
   * Select 'Fallout 4' and click 'OK'
   * When install is done, Mod Organizer 2 should open when you "Play" Fallout 4 from Steam
+    * **NOTE:** *and remember this* ... to use the Fallout 4 in-game menus when Playing to save settings (which you'll do a few times in this guide), ***use the buttons on the Steam Deck to navigate*** if your keyboard/mouse aren't working for you. *I'm not going to worry about making the mouse + keyboard work for gaming in Desktop mode as I'm planning on Fallout to be played in Game mode once things are set up.*
     * Go ahead and run MO2 by clicking "Play" (on Fallout 4 in your Steam Library)
     * If you've never used MO2 you can try going through the tutorial, but, it was a bit of a mess for me so I just learned as I went along
     * You can accept most defaults during the setup wizard.